Kilimanoor

-Kilimanoor is a panchayat and a town in the Varkala taluk of Thiruvananthapuram district in Kerala, India.
+Kilimanoor is a panchayat and a town in the Chirayinkeezhu taluk of Thiruvananthapuram district in Kerala, India.
 It is located on MC/SH 1 Road, 33 km northwest of the city of Thiruvananthapuram (Trivandrum), 14 km east of Attingal and 20 km east of Varkala.

 History

 Kilimanoor ("land of the bird and the deer") was ruled by a Pillai ruling chief and was forfeited to Travancore by Maharaja Marthanda Varma.
 The estate comprising several villages was then handed over to the family of the father of the King who had come south from Parappanad in Malabar around 1718. was ruled by a chief during time of the Ettuveetil Pillamar in the kingdom of Travancore.
 The chief rebelled against the Maharajah Marthanda Varma, and the region was annexed and later given to the Royal House of Kilimanoor.

 This Royal House of Kilimanoor has a history of more than 300 years.
 In 1705 (ME 880), the son and two daughters of Ittammar Raja of Beypore Thattarikovilakam, a Parappanad royal house, were adopted by the Royal house of Venad.
 Parappanad was actually the ruling family of Parappanangadi in present-day Malappuram district.
 Ittammar Raja's sister and her sons, Rama Varma and Raghava Varma, settled in Kilimanoor and married the now-adopted sisters.
 Marthanda Varma, the founder of the Kingdom of Travancore was the son of Raghava Varma.
 Raghava Varma's nephew, Ravi Varma Koil Thampuran, married Marthanda Varma's sister.
 Their son came to be known as Dharma Raja Kartika Thirunnal Rama Varma.
 In 1740, when an allied force led by Dutch Captain Hockert supporting the Deshinganadu king attacked Venad, an army from Kilimanoor tactfully resisted and then defeated them.
 Although a small victory, this was the first time an Indian army defeated a European power.
 In recognition of this feat, Marthanda Varma, in 1753, exempted the areas under control of Kilimanoor Palace from taxes and proclaimed autonomous status.
 The present palace complex was also built during this time along with the Ayyappa temple for the family deity.

 Velu Thampi Dalawa held meetings at the Kilimanoor Palace, planning his revolts against the British.
 He handed over his sword at the palace before going for his final battle against the British.
 India's First President, Dr. Rajendra Prasad received the sword from the palace, and it is now kept at the National Museum, New Delhi.
 Subsequently, placed at the Napier Museum in the capital city of Kerala.